Power

 There are no out-of-pocket costs to customers for the new AMI devices or installation.

 EPCOR has hired Neptune Technology Group to complete the AMI device installations.
-Since most water meters in Edmonton are located in the customer’s basement, customers will need to book an appointment online through Neptune to complete the installation in their home.
+Since most water meters in Edmonton are located in the customer’s basement, customers will need to book an appointment online through Neptune Technology Group to complete the installation in their home.

 EPCOR will send out a notification through your bill one month before installations are beginning in your area.
-You can also view the map above to see which zone your neighbourhood is in and when installations will start.
-Customers will receive detailed instructions from our installation provider, Neptune, about how to book your appointment.
+You will also receive notices from our installation contractor, Neptune Technology Group.

 Your water service will stay on during installation unless we need to replace or repair your current water meter.

 We take your privacy very seriously.
 Identifiable customer information like your name, address, account number, etc. is not stored within the meter — only your water consumption data and a unique code that identifies the transmitter is stored.
 To provide further security, data is encrypted before it is sent to us.
-Our water AMI devices will share information through the same system our electricity meters use, which uses encryption technology used by many Canadian financial institutions.
+Our water AMI devices will share information through the same system our power meters use, which uses the same encryption technology used by many Canadian financial institutions.